TylerTemp/SaintsField/README.md

 `EXP` is how all the auto getters works, behaviors in the inspector.
 The values are:

-*   `NoInitSign`: do not sign the value if the value is null on firsts rendering.
+*   `NoInitSign`: do not assign the value if the value is null on firsts rendering.
-*   `NoAutoResignToValue`: do not sign the value to the correct value on the following renderings.
+*   `NoAutoResignToValue`: do not assign the value to the correct value on the following renderings.
-*   `NoAutoResignToNull`: do not sign the value to null value if the target disappears on the following renderings.
+*   `NoAutoResignToNull`: do not assign the value to null value if the target disappears on the following renderings.
 *   `NoResignButton`: when `NoAutoResign` is on, by default there will be a `reload` button when value is mismatched.
 Turn this on to hide the `reload` button.
 *   `NoMessage`: when `NoAutoResign` and `NOResignButton` is on, by default there will be an error box when value is mismatched.
 Turn this on to hide the error message.
 *   `NoPicker`: this will remove the custom picker.
 This is on by default (if you do not pass `EXP` as first argument) to keep the consistency.